Logo

 At UC Berkeley, Isiah Thomas studied the connection between education and sports, specifically how American society makes education accessible to black male college athletes.

-Isiah Thomas even had the help of Detroit Mayor Coleman Young to call for a moratorium on crime in the summer of 1986.
+Isiah Thomas had the help of Detroit Mayor Coleman Young to call for a moratorium on crime in the summer of 1986.

 In July 2012, Isiah Thomas joined The Black Men's Roundtable in Florida along with other national and local black leaders to discuss issues that directly affect black males.

-In September 2012, Isiah Thomas co-hosted the Ballin' for Peace Tournament at St Sabina Church in Chicago.
+In September 2012, Isiah Thomas co-hosted the Ballin' for Peace Tournament at St Sabina Church in Chicago to reduce gang violence through communication and basketball.

 Isiah Thomas met his future wife, Lynn Kendall, the daughter of a Secret Service agent and a nurse, in the early 1980s while they were both attending Indiana University.